matrix-org/synapse/docs/admin_api/rooms.md

 The following fields are returned in the JSON response body:

-- `delete_status` - An array of objects, each containing information about one task.
+- `results` - An array of objects, each containing information about one task.
   Task objects contain the following fields:
   - `status` - The status will be one of:
     - `remove members` - The process is removing users from the `room_id`.
     - `active` - The process is purging the room from database.
     - `complete` - The process has completed successfully.
     - `failed` - The process is aborted, an error has occurred.
   - `error` - A string that shows an error message if `status` is `failed`.
     Otherwise this field is hidden.
-  - `result` - An object containing information about the result of shutting down the room.
+  - `shutdown_room` - An object containing information about the result of shutting down the room.
     *Note:* The result is shown after removing the room members.
     The delete process can still be running.
 Please pay attention to the `status`.
     - `kicked_users` - An array of users (`user_id`) that were kicked.
     - `failed_to_kick_users` - An array of users (`user_id`) that that were not kicked.
     - `local_aliases` - An array of strings representing the local aliases that were